Crawford Art Gallery is now closed for redevelopment.

 www.oco.i

-The matter should initially be brought to the attention of the staff member in charge of the area to which the problem relates (in writing, by telephone, or via email).
+The matter should initially be brought to the attention of the staff member in charge of the area to which the problem relates (in person, in writing, by telephone, or via email).
 We will deal with any complaints promptly and in confidence.
 If the matter is not resolved to your satisfaction, you can pursue the matter with the Head of Operations of the Gallery.

 Norma Cuddihy